Bluefin stoneroller

-The bluefin stoneroller (Campostoma pauciradii) is a fish in the family Cyprinidae endemic to the southeastern United States.
+The bluefin stoneroller (Campostoma pauciradii) is a species of freshwater ray-finned fish in the family Leuciscidae, the shiners, daces and minnows.
+This fish is endemic to the southeastern United States.

 Distribution

 It is found primarily in the Altamaha and Apalachicola river watersheds in Georgia and Alabama.
 There are also records from the Alabama and Tennessee river watersheds in Georgia.

 Ecology

 The bluefin stoneroller lives in rocky riffles, runs, and sometimes pools in streams.

 Life history

 It can be distinguished from other members of the genus Campostoma by its number of gill rakers, which usually number 12-16, as well as the blue-green fin coloration in breeding males and meristic trait variation.